bnsreenu/digitalsreeni-image-annotator/README.md

 - Semi-automated annotations with SAM-2 assistance (Segment Anything Model) — Because who doesn't love a helpful AI sidekick?
 - Manual annotations with polygons and rectangles — For when you want to show SAM-2 who's really in charge.
-- New: Paint brush and Eraser tools with adjustable pen sizes (use - and = on your keyboard)
+- Paint brush and Eraser tools with adjustable pen sizes (use - and = on your keyboard)
 - Merge annotations - For when SAM-2's guesswork needs a little human touch.
 - Save and load projects for continued work.
-- New: Save As... and Autosave functionality.
+- Save As... and Autosave functionality.
-- New: A secret game, for when you are bored.
+- A secret game, for when you are bored.
 - Import existing COCO JSON annotations with images.
-- Export annotations to various formats (COCO JSON, YOLO v8, Labeled images, Semantic labels, Pascal VOC).
+- Export annotations to various formats (COCO JSON, YOLO v8/v11, Labeled images, Semantic labels, Pascal VOC).
 - Handle multi-dimensional images (TIFF stacks and CZI files).
 - Zoom and pan for detailed annotations.
 - Support for multiple classes with customizable colors.